Kong/kong/README.md

 ## Why Kong?

-If you are building for the web, mobile, or IoT (Internet of Things) you will likely end up needing common functionality to run your actual software.
-Kong can help by acting as a gateway (or a sidecar) for microservices requests while providing load balancing, logging, authentication, rate-limiting, transformations, and more through plugins.
+If you are building for the web, mobile, or even for the IoT (Internet of Things), you will likely end up needing common functionality to run your actual software.
+Kong can help by acting as a gateway (or a sidecar) for microservices requests while providing load balancing, logging, authentication, rate-limiting, transformations, and even more through plugins.

 [![][kong-benefits]][kong-url]